 If you require immediate sewage backup cleaning services in Scarborough, Flood Services Canada can help you.
 It may be possible to handle a situation such as an overflown toilet on your own, but serious forms of sewage backup such as a flooded basement require professional remediation.
 Our 24/7 service teams are ready to provide you with quick-response action to minimize damage.
 We provide thorough structural drying, decontamination, deodorization, and debris removal to get your home back to a safe and functional environment.
 Contact us at (416) 302-2107 to learn more about how to protect your property, or if you are experiencing an emergency, call our hotline at (416) 999-3930.
 Our rapid response team will quickly deploy to your area to assess the situation and get you the help you need.
-You can also dial #247 toll-free from your cellphone.

 Latest posts by Chad Vanvari (see all)